Dictionary: Letter W

 - Dreams increase in bizarreness as the night wears on,

-you win somebody over, you manage to make them like or accept you.
+win over [win somebody over] Manage to make somebody like or accept you.

 - Stop trying so hard to win her over and gain her attention.

-gradually reduce its activity until it stops completely.
+2 [wind something down] Gradually reduce activity until something stops completely.

 - Why are you so wound up about all this?